 - a.
-Adult learners are expected to complete all course requirements, including academic, practicum, and financial requirements, within a three-year time period following the program's official end of the academic phase in which the adult learner was originally enrolled.
-This period can be extended with the approval of the program director for adult learners in good standing. - b.
+Adult learners are expected to complete all course requirements, including academic, practicum, and financial requirements within a three-year time period following the program's official end of the academic phase in which the adult learner was initially enrolled. - b.
+This period can be extended with the approval of the program director for adult learners in good standing. - c.
 The teacher education program is responsible for developing and publishing its policy and procedures for adult learner completion, including circumstances and requirements for continuation beyond the published AMS completion time limit.
-Please see the section in this handbook entitled "Continuation and Extension Policy and Fees" for additional detail. - c.
-The practicum must begin within two years of the end of the academic phase.
+Please see the section in this handbook entitled "Continuation and Extension Policy and Fees" for additional detail.

-d.
-If the adult learner extends their coursework beyond the three years following the end of the academic phase, they must maintain membership in AMS.
+- d.
+The practicum must begin within two years of the end of the academic phase. - e.
+If the adult learner extends their coursework beyond the two years following enrollment, they must maintain membership in AMS.
 All adult learners must be current AMS members in order to be recommended for an AMS credential.
 In the event an adult learner continues beyond the two years of the initial AMS adult learner membership, the adult learner must provide evidence of current membership before WSMS-TEP will process the credential recommendation forms.